Spanish-speaking students and teachers in higher education in Spanish-speaking countries.

 We jotted down as a group ideas, primordial data on users and then I proceeded with the initial visual identity, product demo and landing page.

-Brainstorming ideas and user research
+Brainstorming ideas and

 We used Miro to jot down and share ideas regarding the use of the product, goals, values and potential audiences.